Jake Livingstone (ice hockey): Professional

 On March 29, 2023, the Nashville Predators signed Livingstone to a one-year, entry-level contract.
 He made his NHL debut for the Predators on April 6, 2023, in a game against the Carolina Hurricanes.

 At the conclusion of the season, Livingstone, as a pending restricted free agent, agreed to a two-year, two-way contract extension with the Predators on June 27, 2023.

 The Predators would not resign Livingstone following the 2024–25 AHL season, making him a free agent.
 Un-signed approaching the season, Livingstone signed a professional tryout with the Pittsburgh Penguins on September 17, 2025.
 After his release from the Penguins, Livingstone was signed to one-year AHL contract with the Charlotte Checkers, affiliate to the Florida Panthers, on October 11, 2025.

+After a lone season with the Checkers, Livingstone left as a free agent and secured an NHL contract in agreeing to terms to a one-year, two-way contract with the Calgary Flames for the season on July 1, 2026.